sharma1981/liteExchange/README.md

 For running on Linux , make sure you have GNU Libstd C++ 6 runtime in your Linux distribution

-		CentOS :    First find out package name for your architecture
+CentOS :

-					    yum whatprovides libstdc++.so.6
+			Find out package name for your architecture : yum whatprovides libstdc++.so.6 Then yum install the package you found

-				    Then yum install the package you found
+Ubuntu :

-		Ubuntu :    sudo apt-get install libstdc++6
+			sudo apt-get install libstdc++6

 As for Windows you can build with MSVC141(VS2017).